AntonMcClure/py0x0/README.md

 An easy-to-use command-line interface for 0x0 "Null Pointer" pastebin services written in Python3.

 ## Installation (Release)
-  1. Clone the repo with `git clone https://github.com/AntonMcClure/py0x0.git`
+  1. Clone the repo with `git clone https://github.com/AntonMcClure/py0x0.git` or `git clone https://git.wnytechcollab.com/anton/py0x0.git`
   2. Go to directory `cd py0x0`
+  3. Copy `config.py.example` to `config.py`
-  3. Open `config.py` with your preferred text editor and set the `server` value
+  4. Open `config.py` with your preferred text editor and set the `server` value
-  4. Install requirements with `python3 pip install --user -r requirements.txt`
+  5. Install requirements with `python3 pip install --user -r requirements.txt`
-  5. Run `python3 py0x0.py`
+  6. Run `./py0x0.py`

 ## Usage
 Run `py0x0.py`

 Select menu options 1-3 for 0x0 features, or 4-9 for informational materials.

 Remote files **MUST** specify protocol, such as `https://`, `http://`, `ftp://`.
-Example: `https://www.antonmcclure.com`.
+Example: `https://amcclure.org`.

+## Plans

+  - Simplify install process
+  - Make it possible to set config from within the program

 ## Contributing
-Contributions via [pull requests](https://github.com/AntonMcClure/py0x0/pulls) or [issues](https://github.com/AntonMcClure/py0x0/issues) are welcomed!
+Contributions via pull requests or issues via either [GitHub](https://github.com/AntonMcClure/py0x0) or [Gitea (via git.wnytechcollab.com)](https://git.wnytechcollab.com/anton/py0x0) are welcomed!
 If your suggestion is a major change, please create an issue and describe your changes in detail before making them.

-If your contribution is a security issue, please email me at <anton@antonmcclure.com> with a detailed description of the issue. **DO NOT DISCLOSE UNPATCHED SECURITY RISKS PUBLICLY**.
+If your contribution is a security issue, please email me at <anton@amcclure.org> with a detailed description of the issue. **DO NOT DISCLOSE UNPATCHED SECURITY RISKS PUBLICLY**.

 ## Copyright & License
-    Copyright (C) 2019, Anton McClure <anton@antonmcclure.com>
+    Copyright (C) 2019-2020, Anton McClure <anton@amcclure.org>

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.